dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 1. We'll use the Azure-cli to register each one.
 Is the following command to register the "**Microsoft.Storage**" resource provider:

+    > **Note**: Occasionally the Azure-CLI will timeout when running a command.
+This can be caused by a number of external factors.
+The cool thing is you can simply re-run the statements if that occurrs.
+Even if they succeeded the commands will simply ensure that the desired outcome was achieved.
+If you receive timeout errors when running the statements below (or other statements later in the chapter), simply run the statements again.
+If the errors are in regards to something else, do your best to understand and resolve the error and try again.

     ```bash
     azure provider register Microsoft.Storage
     ```